TomfromBerlin/Debian-Pihole-Unbound/README.md

 #### _/etc/resolvconf.conf_

 Recent Debian-based OS releases auto-install a package called `openresolv`, which will cause unexpected behaviour for pihole and unbound.
-Openresolv's service/config instructs resolvconf to write unbound's own DNS service at nameserver 127.0.0.1 , but without the 5335 port, into the file /etc/resolv.conf.
+Openresolv's service/config instructs resolvconf to write unbound's own DNS service at nameserver 127.0.0.1 , but without the 5335 port, into the file /etc/resolv.conf (see previous section).
 That /etc/resolv.conf file is used by local services/processes to determine DNS servers configured.
-You need to remove openresolv, or edit the configuration file and disable the service to work-around the misconfiguration.
+You need to remove openresolv and disable the service, or modify the configuration file to work-around the misconfiguration.

 There are two options to solve the problem and some will choose